eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Node kind

 The type of the linked nodes.
-In Easynav, if these nodes are literals, they cannot be explored, but will be shown as metadata.
+In Business Knowledge Editor, if these nodes are literals, they cannot be explored, but will be shown as metadata.

 Used Path: `shacl:nodeKind`